 Tom Felton

-Tom was born in Epsom, a small town in Surrey about 25 kilometers southwest of London.
-He is the fourth and youngest son of Peter Felton and Sharon Anstey, and has brothers Jonathan, Chris, and Ashley.
+Tom was born in the small town of Epsom in Surrey County, about 15 miles southwest of London.
+Tom is the fourth and youngest son of Peter Felton and Sharon Anstey, with three older brothers: Jonathan, Chris, and Ashley.

-As a young child, Tom looked like a little angel with his blonde curls and big blue eyes.
+As a young child, Tom looked like a little angel with his blonde curls and huge blue eyes.
 He was also incredibly artistic, with a beautiful voice and perfect pitch.
-At the age of seven, he sang in the choir of Guildford Cathedral, and when he became a student at West Horsley's Cranmore School, he performed in the school choir and attended a drama club.
-Tom received his secondary education at Howard of Effingham School (by that time he was already actively involved in acting in movies and had little time left for studying).
+From age seven, the boy sang in the church choir at Guildford Cathedral, and when he became a student at West Horsley's Cranmore School, he performed in the school choir and attended drama club.
+He completed his secondary education at Howard of Effingham School (by then he was already actively filming and had virtually no time left for studying).

-Tom Felton as a kid with his parents
+Tom Felton as a child with his parents

-Tom Felton as a kid with his parents
+Tom Felton as a child with his parents

 Tom Felton in The Borrowers